sboorlagadda/node-gemfire/doc/cache_factory.md

 A reference to this CacheFactory

 ## cacheFactory.create()
-To create the instance of Cache.
+Once we are done setting any connection properites we use this method to instanciate the Cache.

 _Returns_

-A reference to the Cache
+A reference to the [Cache](cache.md)

 ## cacheFactory.set(name, value)
 Sets a geode property that will be used when creating the Cache.